 To use the search functionality, index the attributes you want to search.
 Once the application is deployed,create the attributes indexes on the Keyword Search.

-For creating the index, execute the following command from the installable folder in the command prompt:
+For creating the index, change the directory to CATISSUE_HOME/ folder and execute the following command:

 ant runKeywordSearchIndexer

-Note: Ensure that the DB properties are set appropriately in caTissueInstall.properties.
+Note: Ensure that the DB properties are set appropriately in install.properties or upgrade.properties.

-To enable run time Keyword Search indexing set value of KeywordSearchConfigured property to ‘true’ in caTissueCore_Properties.xmlfile and restart the JBoss server.
+To enable run time Keyword Search indexing set value of KeywordSearchConfigured property to ‘true’ in caTissueCore_Properties.xml.
+This file is available at JBOSS_HOME/server/<jboss.server.name>/catissuecore-propertiesfolder and restart the JBoss server.

 Configuring JBoss Server to deploy caTissue using HTTPS